lstell21/espidam-tutorial-2025/README.md

 5. **Run the Tutorial**
    - Clone or download this repository
+     - Open the source control tab in VS Code and click "Clone repository" (you need git installed for this)
+     - Paste the link from Slack and select the path where you want to clone it
+     - After successful cloning, you should see all the necessary files in your workspace
    - Open the notebook files (Part1.jpynb and Part2.jpynb) in VS Code
    - Select your version of Julia as the kernel
+   - You can run the first two cells to test if everything works and to already install all necessary packages
    - Allow network access for Julia if prompted

 If you encounter any issues during installation, please check the [Julia documentation](https://docs.julialang.org/) or open an issue in this repository.
+Reinstalling the Julia Extension as well as restarting VS Code (preferably running it as an administrator) might help.

 ## Part 1: Network Types and Epidemic Modeling